mckn-larp/house-rules/3-Gameplay/BACKGROUNDS.md

 ## Retainers

 Retainers can die.
-They must have an approved sheet in Haller to earn XP.
+They must have an approved sheet in BE to earn XP.

 ## Stacking Backgrounds
 Use the Laws of Ascension method:

 1. Start with the highest rating